Skip to content

 Apply online

-A building consent can only be issued for a second-hand solid fuel heater that is less than three years old.
+A building consent can only be issued for a second-hand solid fuel heater if it is less than three years old.

 A second-hand solid fuel heater that is older than three years old can receive a building consent, however it will have to be inspected by a suitably qualified person, and shown to be safe, of sound construction, and compliant with building standards ASNZS-29182018 and ASNZS-38691999.